pymc-devs/pymc-examples/myst_nbs/samplers/MLDA_gravity_surveying.myst.md

 sampling_seed = RANDOM_SEED
 ```

-## Define a Theano Op for the likelihood
+## Define a Aesara Op for the likelihood
-This creates the theano op needed to pass the above model to the PyMC3 sampler
+This creates the aesara op needed to pass the above model to the PyMC sampler

 ```{code-cell} ipython3
 def my_loglik(my_model, theta, data, sigma):